HIS 218: Introduction to Digital History

 Contacting your instructor

 Find your instructor's name and contact information at the top of this page and also when you log into your course on Canvas.
-If you have any communication problems, please contact me, cevans@nvcc.edu.
+If you have any communication problems, please contact Professor Charles Evans, cevans@nvcc.edu, professor of history at the Loudoun campus.

 Plagiarism, cheating and student conduct